simple-crypto/SCALib/paper/paper.md

 provides a regularization and improves classification performance) [@DBLP:conf/ches/StandaertA08].
 We also implement the soft analytical side-channel attack (SASCA), which is a variant of the belief propagation algorithm [@DBLP:conf/asiacrypt/Veyrat-CharvillonGS14].
-Finally, our key-rank estimation implementation relies an efficient histogram-based algorithm [@DBLP:conf/ches/PoussierSG16].
+Finally, our key-rank estimation implementation relies on an efficient histogram-based algorithm [@DBLP:conf/ches/PoussierSG16].

 `SCALib` has been used in many recent papers as a tool to validate new protected designs [@DBLP:journals/tches/NagpalGPM22], to publish new attacks on public